 But, like other flooring materials, exposure to UV light can cause color variation – most notably – a yellow coloring.
 As with hardwood, you may want to consider using large area rugs and large furniture – which you can rearrange from time-to-time, blocking light and allowing even discoloration.
 And of course, during peak sunlight hours in the afternoon, draw your blinds and curtains.

 One of the drawbacks of having such a luxuriously soft flooring is that it is very susceptible to scrapes and scratches, so never drag furniture or heavy items across it, do not wear heels inside, and make sure to keep your pets’ nails trimmed.

-Many homeowners choose to install vinyl in their kitchen, and if you decide to go this route you will want to place non rubber-backed mats in key areas to protect your floors from certain appliances that send large amounts of heat to your floor.
+Many homeowners choose to install vinyl in their kitchen.
+And if you decide to go this route, you will want to place non-rubber-backed mats in key areas to protect your floors from certain appliances that send large amounts of heat to your floor.

 In recent years bamboo has become a popular flooring choice for many homeowners and commercial builders because it lends a traditional beauty and warmth like hardwood, is extremely durable, visually unique, affordable, and environmentally friendly.
-It also is very versatile and holds a beautiful finish.
+It also is very versatile and holds a beautiful bamboo flooring finish.